 Posted by Callum VP, on August 17, 2020.

 In the modern age there is a lot of talk about being environmentally friendly and doing our bit to reduce carbon footprints.
-It is often mentioned that using a compost bin can help, but if you are wondering “why should I use a compost bin?” we explain how it works and the benefits of buying one for your home.
+It is often mentioned that using a compost bin or composter can help, but if you are wondering “why should I use a compost bin?” we explain how it works and the benefits of buying one for your home.

 What is a compost bin?

 A compost bin is a storage unit used for organic material to decompose into compost so it can be reused to fertilise fruit, vegetables and plants in the garden.

 The organic material is not just simply left to rot until it turns into compost.
 A well-made compost bin will promote moisture retention and correct aeration to support the growth of aerobic organisms that will eventually create the fertiliser.

 What are the benefits of using a compost bin?

 Using a compost bin, or ‘composting’ as it is referred to by some people, offers a number of benefits for both the garden and the wider environment:

 - Compost is rich in nutrients and when added to soil helps to maintain the soil’s PH balance, improve its structure and preserve levels of moisture.